mathisme/UdacityAzureMLCapstone/README.md

 * Hyperdrive: Exploratory data analysis and feature selection Other than using every attribute, an exploratory data analysis with feature selection prior to training would improve the HyperDrive performance.
 Having taken a course in linear regression, I know how to determine what features to include or exclude for linear regression models.
 However I am presently uncertain how to do feature selection for classificcation problems.

-* Hyperdrive: Save the training set to storage so train.py doesn't split it every call

 * Hyperdrive: Test the model before registering it Being uncertain of how to retrieve the model from a hyperdrive run before registering it, no testing of the model was done.
 It is always a good idea to test the model before registering, as was done with Auto ML.
 I need to research how to retrieve the model so it can be tested.